berlindiamonds/discourse-sync-to-googledrive/README.md

+# Discourse Sync to Google Drive
-# Discourse Backup to Google Drive Service Account
+A Plugin for Discourse that does a backup to your Google Drive Service Account

 1. Make sure you have the latest version of Discourse set up properly
 2. Install the [basic-sync-plugin](https://github.com/berlindiamonds/basic-sync-plugin) first